Caption: Available Light only (Nikon D3S, ISO 12,800, f/5.6, 1/40, 28-300mm)

 Robin Nelson

-I picked up the phone and called my good friend Robin Nelson who is also a very talented photographer.
-Both of us do work for similar clients and when I am booked and someone calls for an assignment, Robin is one of the names I give to my clients.
+I picked up the phone and called my good friend Robin Nelson, a very talented photographer.
+Both of us work for similar clients, and when I am booked, and someone calls for an assignment, Robin is one of the names I give to my clients.

 Robin and I need each other as sounding boards.
-I think without someone like Robin that I can call and helps me think through the scenarios I would have screwed up even more relationships with clients than I have ever done.
+I think without someone like Robin, whom I can call and who helps me think through the scenarios, I would have screwed up even more relationships with clients than I have ever done.

-This is why it is so important for photographers to join organization like American Society of Media Photographers.
-This is where you find colleagues who can be your sounding board and you can be theirs.
+This is why it is so important for photographers to join organizations like the American Society of Media Photographers.
+This is where you find colleagues who can be your sounding board, and you can be theirs.

-When you are called by a photographer you will soon realize you have an ability to see the solutions that when you are the one in the quandary cannot see.
-The reason is you have nothing usually at stake and you are not emotionally involved.
+When a photographer calls you, you will soon realize you can see the solutions that when you are the one in difficulty, you cannot see.
+You have nothing usually at stake, and you are not emotionally involved.

 Who is to blame here?

-The client isn’t the real problem here it is the agency where the ball was dropped.
-They had time to communicate to the photographer.
+The client isn’t the real problem here.
+It is the agency where the ball was dropped.
+They had time to communicate with the photographer.

-This is important to understand what relationship is at stake here.
-The agency needs two thing to survive.
-They need clients and they need photographers to do the work.
+I think it’s essential to understand what relationship is at stake here.
+The agency needs two things to survive.
+They need clients, and they need photographers to do the work.

-I have lived long enough to now understand how negotiations take place.
-I have accepted terms and conditions that I normally wouldn’t do because I just had a car repair I didn’t expect or an unexpected medical expense.
+I have lived long enough to understand how negotiations take place now.
+I have accepted terms and conditions that I usually wouldn’t do because I just had a car repair I didn’t expect or an unexpected medical expense.

 The agency hires me and expects me to deliver every time, which I do for them.
 However, I have had cameras fail me in the past.

 I had a Hasselblad camera screw up a photo shoot in the days of film.
-The lens had been left in a car and got so hot that the oil that lubricates the lens became like a liquid and flowed onto the aperture blades and made them stick.
-All of my photos using studio strobes were over exposed.
+The lens had been left in a car and got so hot that the oil that lubricated it became like a liquid and flowed onto the aperture blades and made them stick.
+All of my photos using studio strobes were overexposed.

-It was some portraits that we had to reschedule and shoot again, but it wasn’t a pleasant experience.
+We had to reschedule some portraits and shoot again, but it wasn’t a pleasant experience.

-Friends of mine have shot weddings and the film was dropped off on a Monday at the post office to be delivered to the lab.
-The semi truck of a lot of photographers weddings was on it’s way to the lab that week and caught fire.
+Friends of mine have shot weddings, and the film was dropped off on a Monday at the post office and delivered to the lab.
+The semi-truck of many photographers’ weddings was on its way to the lab that week and caught fire.
 Hundreds of weddings were lost that week.

-Thank goodness for digital both of those scenarios can’t happen now, but other things can go wrong.
+Thank goodness for digital.
+Both scenarios can’t happen now, but other things can go wrong.

-If you want some mercy extended to you in the future you too need to be careful as to how you deal with forgiveness yourself.
+If you want some mercy extended to you in the future, you must be careful about how you deal with forgiveness yourself.

-The agency apologized and while I still am disappointed I am able to move on with my life.
+The agency apologized, and while I still am disappointed, I can move on with my life.

 Next Time

-I will have it understood that I will not allow changes in our terms without compensation.
-If it happens a second time and I do not take actions then I will be communicating that I can be bought at any price.
+I understand that I will not allow changes in our terms without compensation.
+If it happens again and I do not take action, I will communicate that I can be bought at any price.

-I do not believe I have sold out by letting my agency slide on this one, but if I continue to let this same behavior continue then I am a fool.
+I do not believe I have sold out by letting my agency slide on this one, but I would be a fool if I continued this behavior.

 When it happens again, you will be better prepared.
-Football teams watch game footage of the teams they will play so they will have seen most of the plays before.
-It is one thing to be beaten by a new play and another thing to loose by something you have seen before.
+Football teams watch game footage of the teams they will play so that they will have seen most of the plays before.
+It is one thing to be beaten by a new play and another to lose by something you have seen before.

 Got to be flexible

-While you can try and run your business by a set of rules, everything is not so black and white.
-When you are flexible you are communicating your willingness to work with someone.
-You are taking into account the situation and not selling out, but trying to make things work.
+While you can try to run your business by a set of rules, everything is not so black and white.
+When you are flexible, you communicate your willingness to work with someone.
+You are considering the situation and not selling out but trying to make things work.

-I hope by sharing this with you that you are now aware that negotiating is an art and not a science.
-You have to use your heart, mind and as I do often a community of other creatives to be my sounding board.
+By sharing this with you, you know that negotiating is an art, not a science.
+You have to use your heart and mind and, as I often do, a community of other creatives to be my sounding board.

 This is Arabica coffee on the plant just before it is picked.
 The pickers go through the plant picking the red berries leaving the green for later.
 (Nikon D3S, ISO 8000, f/8, 1/400, 28-300mm)